Michelle Álvarez, Psy.D.

 About Michelle Álvarez

-I’ve wanted to be a Psychologist since I was in third grade.
-Now I’ve been one for more than 15 years, and I still love it.
-I’ve been lucky enough to have had a diverse range of professional experiences.
-I’ve worked at a maximum-security prison, the VA, large private hospitals, smaller clinics and health centers, an advocacy center for abused children, nursing homes for the elderly, and more recently, private practice.
+I wanted to be a psychologist since I was in third grade.
+Now, after more than 15 years working as a one, I love it even more than I expected.
+I’ve been lucky enough to have had quite a diverse range of professional experiences.
+I’ve worked in a maximum security prison, the VA, large private hospitals, small clinics, community health centers, an advocacy center for abused children, nursing homes for the elderly, private practice, and even backstage in theatre productions targeted toward creating awareness and social change.

-I was born and raised in Puerto Rico and went to school there all the way up through High School.
-After that, I moved to the States for college.
-I graduated cum laude from New York University with a Bachelor’s in Psychology and a minor in Art History.
-I did coursework and apprenticed on Subsaharan African Art methods in Côte d'Ivoire.
-I also studied Fine Arts at Designskolen in Kolding, Denmark.
-And then I went to China to teach English.
+I was born and raised in Puerto Rico, to Dominican parents, and attended school there all the way until I graduated High School.
+I studied Fine Arts at Designskolen in Kolding, Denmark.
+I graduated cum laude from New York University with a bachelor's degree in Psychology and a minor in Art History.
+For my art degree, I focused on Subsaharan African art methods, history, and psychology, conducting coursework and an apprenticeship in the West African country of Côte d'Ivoire.
+After college, I taught English in Suzhou, China (about an hour away from Shanghai by train).

-Upon graduation --officially a Doctor!-- I was offered a position at one of the nation’s premier hospitals, New York-Columbia Presbyterian Hospital.
+Upon graduation –finally, officially a doctor!– I was offered a position at one of the nation’s premier hospitals, New York-Columbia Presbyterian Hospital.
 There I was able to work with people of all ages and was part of a treatment team addressing the needs of sexually and physically abused children at the Child Advocacy Center.
-Eventually I would move to a Senior Staff Psychologist position at The Floating Hospital.
+Eventually I would move to a senior staff psychologist position at The Floating Hospital.
 There I had the opportunity to work extensively with New York's homeless population, as well as the community at large, and to collaborate regularly with the Administration for Children's Services.

-Recently I was interviewed on NPR about the scarcity of therapists of color and how it creates barriers to POC’s access to quality mental health in Western North Carolina: https://www.bpr.org/post/lack-therapists-color-creates-barriers-mental-health-access-western-north-carolina#stream/0.
-I’m working with colleagues on fixing this, by developing a non-profit organization to help fund mental health treatment for individuals of color and/or members of the LGBTQIA+ community.
-And that’s just the start.
+Recently I was interviewed on NPR about the barriers of POC’s access to quality mental health in Western North Carolina.
+I’m working with colleagues on changing this, by developing A Therapist Like Me, a non-profit organization to help fund quality mental health treatment for minority-identified individuals, by putting on a city-wide conference, GROW AVL, to increase competence in the therapist community, and by taking steps to create increased awareness, knowledge and action around systemic inequity and social injustice.

 SpecialtiesAging, Parenting, Trauma / PTSD